ahmed-rashad-alnaggar/muhawil/README.md

 Muhawil is a PHP package designed to simplify the process of loading and dumping translations effortlessly.
 The name "muhawil" is derived from the Arabic word **مُحول**, meaning transformer or adapter.

-The package natively supports 6 types of files:
+The package natively supports 6 file types:

 - [JSON](#json)
 - [MO (Machine Object)](#mo)